jfmonsa/knowledge_obsidian_vault/Knowledge/OPP (Object Oriented Programming).md

 ## Other
 + [between relational databases and object oriented paradigm there is a general need to bridge the two worlds](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)
 + SOLID Principles and GRASP guidelines
-+ OOP is different from [Prototype-based Programming](https://en.wikipedia.org/wiki/Prototype-based_programming), javascript use this paradigm